MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/collaborate-guests-external-yammer-community.md

 ![Yammer business-to-business guest support.](../media/yammer-b2b-azure-guests.png)

+ > [!NOTE]
+ > Native Mode is strongly recommended for reasons of security, compliance, and Microsoft 365 integration.
+For more information, see [Overview of Native Mode](/configure-your-yammer-network/overview-native-mode).

 There are two methods of working with guests, depending on how your organization’s Yammer network is structured.
 A Yammer network [aligned to native mode](../configure-your-yammer-network/overview-native-mode.md) leverages the Azure AD-B2B guest framework to power external users while a Yammer network that is currently not aligned to native mode uses the Yammer- specific guest framework.

 ## Comparison of guest experiences